Mark 17 nuclear bomb

 The Mark 17 and Mark 24 were the first mass-produced hydrogen bombs deployed by the United States.
-The two differed in their "primary" stages.
+The two differed in the lithium enrichment of their secondary stages.
 They entered service in 1954, and were phased out by 1957.

 Design and development

 Design and development originated when Los Alamos National Laboratory proposed that a bomb design using lithium deuteride with non-enriched lithium was possible.
 The new design was designated TX-17 on February 24, 1953.
 The TX-17 and 24 were tested as the "Runt" (Castle Romeo shot) device during Operation Castle in 1954.
 After the successful tests, basic versions of the Mk 17 and 24 were deployed as part of the "Emergency Capability" program.